legal resources necessary to hold negligent facilities accountable.

 - Back of the head

 - Use of foam wedges

 - Keeping the skin clean and moist with lotion while observing cracks, blisters, or redness in the skin

-Medical treatment for Stage 4 bedsores will include debridement (removal devices like mattresses, cushions, etc.
+Medical treatment for stage 4 bedsores will include debridement (removal devices like mattresses, cushions, etc.).

 - Antibiotics, pain relievers, and other medication